Elgazar2005/Speedy_rent/README.md

-# 🚗 SpeedyRent – Car Rental Management System
+# 🚗 Speedy Rent

-SpeedyRent is a C++ based car rental management system designed to streamline the process of renting, booking, and managing cars.
+Speedy Rent is a **Car Rental Management System** built with C++.
-It provides a simple yet efficient interface for customers and admins to interact with the system.
+The project provides a simple interface for managing cars, customers, and bookings.
+It was designed as part of a learning project to practice **OOP concepts, file handling, and project structuring in C++**.

+---

 ## ✨ Features
-- 📋 Manage car listings with details (model, brand, price, availability).
-- 🔍 Search and filter cars based on user preferences.
+- Add, edit, and remove cars from the system.
-- 🛒 Booking system with customer details.
-- 💳 Payment handling (simulation).
-- 📞 Support & customer inquiries.
+- Manage customer information.
-- 🔐 Organized using Object-Oriented Programming (OOP) principles with multiple classes.
+- Create and track bookings.
+- Handle payments and generate receipts.
+- Simple text-based UI with menus.
+- Modular design (separated into multiple classes and header files).

+---

 ## 🛠️ Tech Stack
-- Language: **C++**
+- **Language:** C++
-- Concepts: **OOP, Classes, Inheritance, Polymorphism**

-## 🚀 Future Enhancements
-- Add database integration for persistent storage.
-- Create a GUI version for better user experience.
-- Online booking support (web or mobile app).
+- **IDE:** Visual Studio
+- **Paradigm:** Object-Oriented Programming (OOP)

 ---

+## 📂 Project Structure